joniram/my-website/_posts/2023-06-22-MOSFET-simulator.md

 excerpt_separator: <!--more-->
 ---

-Here's another quick project: Below are interactive current-voltage characteristic curves for an n-channel MOSFET.
+Here's another quick project: Below are interactive current-voltage characteristic curves for an n-channel [MOSFET](https://en.wikipedia.org/wiki/MOSFET).
-These are based on the Shichman-Hodges model, (also known as square-law model or SPICE level 1 model), although without body effect.
+These are based on the Shichman-Hodges model, (also known as square-law model or SPICE level 1 model).

 Move the sliders to interact!